-If you have a sensitive stomach and commonly suffer from IBS and digestive discomforts, this low FODMAP recipe is for you.
+If you have a sensitive stomach and commonly suffer from IBS and digestive discomforts, this low FODMAP fish recipe is for you.

 Calm Belly Cookbook is full of low FODMAP recipes, suitable for those suffering from various digestive issues.